TULiberalArts/Political-Science/pages/home.md

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-image.html
     title="World-Class Faculty"
     content="Our faculty are at the top of their fields in scholarship and teaching.
-Their work spans across the subfields of political science and the countries of the world." image=""
+Their work spans across the subfields of political science and to countries around the world." image=""
     button-link="/political-science/faculty"
     button-text="Learn More" %}